AtilaKzlts/Youtube-Sentiment-Topic/README.md

 ```
 🔹 Topic 8 Example Comments:
 - VIP cabin??
-That double bed looks like it was made for children - an adults feet would hang off the end... <a href="https://www.youtube.com/watch?v=x9x7BbFdQbQ&amp;t=598">9:58</a>
+That double bed looks like it was made for children - an adults feet would hang off the end...
 - What an episode, we had rapping, fax machines rock, and all on one stunning boat.
 That is one super clean engine room.
-The one thing I didn&#39;t like was the shower in the owner&#39;s suite, it&#39;s big but I like to have my towels out of the splash zone and it looked to me like there was no &quot;protection&quot; for the towels.
+The one thing I didn&#39;t like was the shower in the owners suite, its big but I like to have my towels out of the splash zone and it looked to me like there was no quot protection quot; for the towels.
 Other than that the boat looks really comfortable and with that range.
-- what a waste of space!!!<br>i won&#39;t pay 2 millions to have bruises in my knees getting up to the small bed in that small owner cabin
+- what a waste of space!!!i wont pay 2 millions to have bruises in my knees getting up to the small bed in that small owner cabin

 🔹 Topic 9 Example Comments:
 - Where do they put the extra fuel tank?
 Does it take up space in one or more of the rooms?
 - So where do they put another 1500+ gallons of fuel to make it transatlantic?
 - Losers, try to match electric, you cannot.
-Look all that work to quiet, how much gas exploding costs each trip?  $$$
+Look all that work to quiet, how much gas exploding costs each trip?

 🔹 Topic 12 Example Comments:
-- whats the range? it&#39;s not in the info and your voice is unbearable.
+- whats the range? its not in the info and your voice is unbearable.
-- 1,000 nm is now &quot;long range&quot;?
-Times have changed.
+- 1,000 nm is now &quot;long range quot   Times have changed.
 - how is range?

 🔹 Topic 26 Example Comments:
-- How about a great loop boat regular folks can afford?  &lt; $200k
+- How about a great loop boat regular folks can afford?  $200k
 - Listen im short on funds right now but i have a 88 kawasaki and a worm farm id be willing to swap?
 - Very nice!
 Can you take a 60 ft boat through all of the locks on the great loop?